NBiermann/cryptohelper-isomorphs/README.md

     bool advance();
     const Pattern& get_pattern() const;
     size_t get_offset() const;
-    // returns true if both the first and last character are repeated
+    // returns true if both the first and last item are repeated
     // somewhere within the window.
 Otherwise the effective pattern is of
     // smaller size than the window.
     bool is_filled() const;
 };

+// Searches the first argument for a specific pattern and returns a vector
+// with the corresponding start indices. template <class T>
+std::vector<size_t> find_pattern(const T& ciphertext, const Pattern& p);

-// Returns the found patterns mapped to a vector<size_t> of their start
+// Returns the found isomorphs mapped to a vector<size_t> of their start
 // positions in the ciphertext.
 The patterns are sorted by descending size
 // and descending significance.
 Patterns that only occur once are ignored.
 // Patterns that actually are sub-patterns of longer ones in the result map
 // are ignored, unless they occur at more places than their "parents".
-// The ciphertext type T may be a string or vector of any type.
-The template
-// makes use of T::size(), T::at() and T::value_type::operator==().
+// Patterns are ignored unless both the first and last letters are repeated
+// within the pattern.
+This last rule does not apply to patterns with
+// significance = 0.
 template<class T>
 std::map<Pattern, std::vector<size_t>>
     get_isomorphs(const T& ciphertext,